-The cluster originally consisted of 29 compute nodes, each with two 10 core Intel Xeon CPUs, 64GB of memory, 1TB hard disk, and an NVIDIA Kepler K20 GPU.
-In 2017, the cluster was upgraded with 18 additional nodes.
-The new nodes have two 18 core Intel Xeon CPUs, 128 GB of RAM, no hard disk, and no GPU.
+The cluster originally consisted of 29 compute nodes, each with two 10 core Intel Xeon CPUs, 64GB of memory, and an NVIDIA Kepler K20 GPU.
+The cluster was upgraded in 2017, 2018, 2019, 2020, and 2021.

 Maple has much newer CPUs than Sequoia and Catalpa and does not share their software stack.
 Also, while all of our systems run SUSE Linux Enterprise Server (SLES), Maple is our only Cray system and our only system to use Bright Cluster Manager, so its operating system and some software is setup differently.